opral/monorepo/content/blog/001-git-as-backend/index.md

 There are drawbacks to a git-based back-end though:

 1. Git is a CLI, not an SDK.
-Building a professional application on top of git leads to numerous workarounds and really uglydifficult to maintain code.
+Building a professional application on top of git leads to numerous workarounds and <s>really ugly</s> difficult to maintain code.
 2. Git is too complicated, even for software engineers.
 Bringing the power of git to non-technical people (translators) is a difficult design challenge.
 3. Git offers great async collaboration, but no real-time collaboration.